jxubb/UAlberta-Multimedia-Course-Program--Human-Segmentation-with-YOLACT/README.md

 # Human Segmentation with YOLACT

 This project is based on the [YOLACT](https://arxiv.org/abs/1904.02689) framework.
-And please follow the instructions of [YOLACT](https://arxiv.org/abs/1904.02689) before implementing our project.
+Before implementing this project, please refer to the instruction of [YOLACT](https://arxiv.org/abs/1904.02689) before implementing our project.

 ## Images